hackastan/pokemon-automation/README.md

 ## Setup

-1. Flash your Raspberry Pi Pico with the controller firmware
+1. Flash your Raspberry Pi Pico H with the controller firmware
 2. Run `tools/find_devices.py` to find your capture card index
-3. Open the script you want to use and set `COM_PORT` to your Pico's port
+3. Open the script you want to use and set `COM_PORT` to your Pico H's port
    - Windows: `"COM5"` (check Device Manager)
    - Mac/Linux: `"/dev/ttyACM0"`
 4. Set `CAPTURE_INDEX` to the number from step 2, or leave it as `None` to auto-detect